Welcome to the Kern River Watershed Coalition Authority

 News & Important Dates

-January 10, 2023 and January 12, 2023 – The KRWCA co-hosted the Winter 2023 Grower Education Meetings with both in-person and online live webinar options.
-Agenda topics included instructions on completing the required 2022 Crop Year Irrigation & Nitrogen Management Plan Summary Report, 2023 Crop Year Irrigation & Nitrogen Management Plan Worksheet, and other regulatory updates.
-If you were not able to attend, you can still obtain outreach attendance credit by watching the video recording of the webinar and then completing the Attendance Credit Form after the event when recording is posted.
+January 13, 2026 (Zoom) and January 15, 2026 – The KRWCA will co-host the Winter 2026 Grower Education Meetings with both in-person and online live webinar options.
+The in- person meeting took place at the Kern Ag Pavilion January 15th at 3pm.
+Agenda topics included instructions on completing the required 2025 Crop Year Irrigation & Nitrogen Management Plan Summary Report, Farm Evaluation, MPIR, 2026 Crop Year Irrigation & Nitrogen Management Plan Worksheet, and other regulatory updates.
+If you are not able to attend, you must obtain outreach attendance credit by watching the video recording of the webinar linked below and then completing the Attendance Credit Form.

 Board of Directors Meetings